Have you ever said to yourself My kid(s) have too many toys?

 Keep Holiday toys separate

-Amy over at Thepostpartumparty.com understands what it means to come up with a system for toy organization.
-My favorite idea that she uses is to keep holiday-themed toys separate.
-What a great idea to enforce the learning aspect of a holiday through the use of your child’s toys.
+Amy at Thepostpartumparty.com understands what it means to devise a system for toy organization.
+My favorite idea is to keep holiday-themed toys separate.
+What a great way to enforce the learning aspect of a holiday through your child’s toys.

 A Simple way to declutter kids toys

-About 80 % of the toys my kids have usually have been gifts from others.
-Typically those gifts are from Christmas or their birthday.
-So about twice a year we get an influx of new toys.
+About 80 % of the toys my kids have are usually gifts from others.
+Typically, those gifts are from Christmas or their birthday.
+So, about twice a year, we get an influx of new toys.

 Kids can get so excited about new toys

-I have found the 6-month decluttering schedule helpful.
-Every 6 months we go through their items to evaluate what gets kept and what goes.
+I have found the six-month decluttering schedule helpful.
+Every six months, we go through their items to evaluate what gets kept and what goes.

 You can find what timeline works best for you.